MihirKale04/Home-Assistant-Project/README.md

 - Click on Integrations.
 - Search for Alarmo in the search bar.
 - Click on Alarmo and then click Download to install the integration.
+ ## Configure Alarmo
+- Select which sensors (e.g., door/window sensors, motion detectors) are assigned to each security area.
+- Set up actions that should occur when the alarm is triggered (e.g., sending notifications or activating sirens).
+- Go to the Users section in the Alarmo configuration to set up your master code and other user codes for disarming the system. (__NOTE: CODE MUST BE 4 DIGITS AS PER MOBILE APP IMPLENTAION.
+IF MASTER CODE IS NOT 4 DIGITS THE APP MAY RUN INTO ERRORS.
+IF YOU WISH TO CHANGE THIS YOU WILL NEED TO ALTER THE APP IMPLEMNTATION__)